Breeching (tack): Harness breeching

 Breeching may be omitted where the animal does not need to provide substantial braking.
-For example, in very light harness, such as in a sulky used for harness racing or in a light cart used with fine harness, the weight of the vehicle and passenger is little enough that the girth and crupper of the harness provide sufficient braking support.
+For example, in a very light harness, such as in a sulky used for harness racing or in a light cart used with fine harness, the weight of the vehicle and passenger is little enough that the girth and crupper of the harness provide sufficient braking support.
 Breeching may also be omitted if the vehicle has efficient brakes on the wheels - examples include larger carriages and modern vehicles with disk brakes.
 Similarly, breeching and the requisite shafts or pole are not needed for a dragged load such as a plow or a log that will not move on its own, nor for a canal boat, which is towed by a long rope from the bank.